 Since March 2017 the team has been collaborating with the Visualization and MultiMedia Lab of Prof. Renato Pajarola, also at the University of Zurich, Dr. Enrique Paredes, Dr. Rafael Ballester, Noyan Evirgen and Gaudenz Halter.
 It is the aim of this collaboration to adapt the methods and insights gathered during the execution of the aforementioned analyses into (semi-)automatic tools based on computer vision and deep learning.

 At the core of this development is the new video annotation tool VIAN by Gaudenz Halter.
 VIAN is a visual annotation and analysis environment that tackles some of the issues identified in the application of ELAN.
 While ELAN is a highly sophisticated software for video annotation, it was not developed with aesthetic analyses of full feature films as a target of its application.
-By contrast, VIAN allows, in addition to temporal segmentation and annotation, a wide variety of interventions with the audio-visual data such as adding visual annotation layers, a sophisticated tool for the creation and management of screenshots, and most importantly a range of (semi-)automatic tools for the analysis and visualization of film colors.
+By contrast, VIAN allows, in addition to temporal segmentation and annotation, a wide variety of interventions with the audio-visual data such as adding visual annotation layers, a sophisticated tool for the creation and management of screenshots, automated segmentation and screenshots, colorimetry and most importantly a range of (semi-)automatic tools for the analysis and visualization of film colors.

-Some of these tools were developed outside of VIAN by Noyan Evirgen with support from VMML, Dr. Paredes and Dr. Ballester, namely a deep learning tool for figure–ground separation and extraction of the corresponding color schemes.
+Some of early tools were developed outside of VIAN by Noyan Evirgen with support from VMML, Dr. Paredes and Dr. Ballester, namely a deep learning tool for figure–ground separation and extraction of the corresponding color schemes.
 The tool combines an object recognition software with a contour extraction tool to automatically cut out characters from their background.
 Color schemes are created with adaptive clustering to produce finely grained representations that match the visual impression of the spatial distribution of hues (see conference paper presented at the Digital Humanities conference in Montreal, 2017).

 Blog post by Dr. Christian Gosvig Olesen: In September 2017 the research team at the University of Zurich organized a workshop with external experts to receive input and feedback.
 Pictured are Dr. Eric Hoyt, professor of Media Studies at the University of Wisconsin, and Dr. Everardo Reyes-García, Université Paris 8.